Lawrence4code/Ecommerce-Lawrence/README.md

 ## Acknowledgments

-- Unspash.com (Credits to the unslash.com and respective photographer)
+- Unsplash.com (Credits to the unsplash.com and respective photographers)